Cost-Sensitive Evaluation for Binary Classifiers

-Despite extensive research in classifier evaluation, there is still no universally accepted metric that serves as a definitive standard (see, for instance, \cite{metrics2024evaluation}).
-Among the existing metrics, C-score, MSU, and H stand out for their linear relation with TCC, allowing for model ranking coherent with TCC.
+Among the existing evaluation metrics, C-score, MSU, and H stand out for their linear relation with TCC, allowing for model ranking coherent with TCC.
 However, each has limitations.
 C-score, while dimensionless, lacks an upper bound, which can complicate comparisons across different datasets, as its magnitude depends on dataset-specific properties, such as the number of examples and the proportion of actual positives.
-MSU and H are normalized within the $[0,1]$ interval only when ${\mathrm TCC}_{\mathrm{min}} = 0$; if this condition is not met, the absence of a consistent lower bound may affect interpretability and comparability.
+MSU and H are normalized within the $[0,1]$ interval only when ${\mathrm{TCC}}_{\mathrm{min}} = 0$; if this condition is not met, the absence of a consistent lower bound may affect interpretability and comparability.

-As an alternative to the metrics described in Table \ref{tab:metrics_confusion_matrix}, in the next section we propose a weighted version of the well-known accuracy metric, normalized between 0 and 1.
-In the case of example-independent Unit Classification Costs (UCCs), this metric not only ranks classifiers consistently with the Total Classification Cost (TCC), but also enables performance comparison across different datasets and supports TCC minimization on the target dataset—provided the ratio of positive examples (or the prior probability of a positive outcome) can be estimated.
+As a better alternative to C-score, MSU, and H, in the next section we propose a weighted version of the well-known accuracy metric, normalized between 0 and 1.
+In the case of example-independent Unit Classification Costs (UCCs), this metric not only ranks classifiers consistently with the Total Classification Cost (TCC), but also enables performance comparison across different datasets and supports TCC minimization on the target dataset, provided that the ratio of positive examples (or the prior probability of a positive outcome) can be estimated.